LITdevs/PowerShell-Tools/Stickerinator/README.md

 ## Features

-* Converts WEBP to GIF if needed
+* Converts WebP to GIF if needed
 * Resizes GIF if needed (Discord recommends stickers to be 320x320 - note that this may not work)
 * Cuts GIF if needed (Discord stickers must not be longer than 5 seconds)
 * Compresses GIF if needed (Discord stickers must not be above 500 KB)